SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 .. testcode:: dictionariesInferred

    -> airports["APL"] = "Apple International"
-   // "Apple International" is not the real airport for APL, so delete it -> airports["APL"] = nil
+   // "Apple International" isn't the real airport for APL, so delete it -> airports["APL"] = nil
    // APL has now been removed from the dictionary
    >> if let deletedName = airports["APL"] {